-- 1. Throughout the Guidelines, the term 'right to freedom of peaceful assembly' is used in preference to that of 'the right to peaceful assembly'.
-This emphasizes that any 'right to assemble' is underpinned by a more fundamental freedom, the essence of which is that it should be enjoyed without interference.^{viii} Participation in public assemblies should be entirely voluntary and uncoerced.^{ix} - 2.
-Freedom of peaceful assembly is a fundamental human right which can be enjoyed and exercised by individuals and groups, unregistered associations, legal entities and corporate bodies.
+1. Throughout the Guidelines, the term 'right to freedom of peaceful assembly' is used in preference to that of 'the right to peaceful assembly'.
+This emphasizes that any 'right to assemble' is underpinned by a more fundamental freedom, the essence of which is that it should be enjoyed without interference.
+Participation in public assemblies should be entirely voluntary and uncoerced.

+- 2. Freedom of peaceful assembly is a fundamental human right which can be enjoyed and exercised by individuals and groups, unregistered associations, legal entities and corporate bodies.
 It has been recognised as one of the foundations of a functioning democracy.
 Facilitating participation in peaceful assemblies helps ensure that all people in a society have the opportunity to express opinions which they hold in common with others.
 As such, freedom of peaceful assembly facilitates dialogue within civil society, and between civil society, political leaders and government. - 3.
 Freedom of peaceful assembly can serve many purposes including (but not limited to) the expression of views and the defence of common interests, celebration, commemoration, picketing and protest.
 The exercise of the freedom can have both symbolic and instrumental significance, and can be an important strand in the maintenance and development of culture, and in the preservation of minority identities.
-It is complemented by other rights and freedoms such as freedom of association,^x the right to establish and maintain contacts within the territory of a State,^{xi} freedom of movement,^{xii} the right to cross international borders,^{xiii} freedom of assuch, freedom of assembly is of fundamental importance for the personal development, dignity, and fulfilment of every individual and the progress and welfare of society.^{xvi} - 4.
+It is complemented by other rights and freedoms such as freedom of association, the right to establish and maintain contacts within the territory of a State, freedom of movement, the right to cross international borders, freedom of expression, and freedom of thought, conscience and religion.
+As such, freedom of assembly is of fundamental importance for the personal development, dignity, and fulfilment of every individual and the progress and welfare of society. - 4.
 The protection of the right to freedom of assembly also underpins the realization of both social and economic rights (including employment and labour interests) and so-called 'third generation' rights (such as the right to a healthy environment).
-Article 12 of the EU Charter, for example, emphasizes the particular importance of the right to freedom of peaceful assembly and association in relation to political, trade union and civic matters.^{xvii} Furthermore, those who seek to defend and advance socio-economic and developmental interests (properly regarded as indivisible from civil and political rights) can also rely upon the 'right to organise' as recognised in both Article 5 of the European Social Charter^{xviii} and the ILO Convention (87) concerning Freedom of Association and Protection of the Right to Organise.^{xix} National labour laws should be interpreted consistently with these standards.
+Article 12 of the EU Charter, for example, emphasizes the particular importance of the right to freedom of peaceful assembly and association in relation to political, trade union and civic matters.
+Furthermore, those who seek to defend and advance socio-economic and